georgesutphin/MCB585-2023/_episodes/09-class-power-analysis.md

 > > ~~~
 > > {: .output}
 > >
-> > The smaller effect size desired means that we need quite a bit higher sample size to detect the change in A/J mice.
+> > The smaller effect size desired means that we need quite a
+> > bit higher sample size to detect the change in A/J mice.
 > {: .solution}
 {: .challenge}

+&nbsp;

-> ## Should you always use equal sample size in compared groups?
+> ## Should you always use equal sample sizes between groups?
 >
-> Using equal samples sizes between groups maximizes power to detect a desired effect when
+> Using equal samples sizes between groups maximizes power to
-> comparing populations that have identical variance (e.g. $$\sigma_1 = \sigma_2$$).
+> detect a desired effect when comparing populations that
+> have identical variance (e.g. $$\sigma_1 = \sigma_2$$).
 Many
-> tools assume equal sample sizes.
-This is a good rule of thumb.
+> tools assume equal sample sizes, and this is a good rule of
+> thumb for most situations.
 >
-> However, different sample sizes can be helpful in some situations.
-Comparing samples with
+> However, different sample sizes can be helpful in some
-> unequal variance for instance:
+> situations.
+Comparing samples with unequal variance for
+> instance:
 > * If $$\sigma_2 = 2\sigma_1$$, use $$n_2 = 2n_1$$ animals to maximize power.
+>
 > * When testing an expensive drug, use more controls and fewer treated animals.
 You can achieve the same power with more animals but use a lot less drug.
+>
-> * When testing multiple drugs, increase increase power by increasing control n only.
+> * When testing multiple drugs and comparing to the same control population, increase power by increasing control n only.
+While each individual comparison between control and treatment group will not benefit as much, the overall number of animals needed in the study will be lower, and you get away with using less of each drug.
+>
-> * When studying a rare disease, your disease population will often have a low n.
-Use more control group samples to increase power.
+> * When studying a rare disease, your disease population
+> will often have a low n.
+Use more control group samples to
+> increase power.
 {: .callout}

 ***
 ### Using t-test power analysis in non-normal populations to calculate minimum sample size

 What about data that does not meet the normality assumption of the t-test?
-There are more sophisticated ways to handle this type of data, which we will discuss next week, but the t-test power calculation is much simpler and still gives a good ballpark estimate.
+There are more sophisticated ways to handle this type of data, which you will look at *On Your Own*, but the t-test power calculation is much simpler and still gives a good ballpark estimate.
 In face, this is probably the most common method for running power analyses in non-normal data, despite the violation of the normality assumption.
-The estimate that it gives is still useful, just treat sample size estimates as *bare minimum* numbers, at best.
+The estimate that it gives is still useful, just treat sample size estimates as a *bare minimum*, at best, and increase your numbers according to how far from a normal distribution you data is.

 To illustrate, let's say we want to move to the next step and determine the impact of high-fat high-sucrose diet on mouse lifespan.
-Design an experiment to determine whether the high-fat, high- sucrose diet affects lifespan in C57BL/6J.
+Let's design an experiment to determine whether the high-fat, high-sucrose diet affects lifespan in C57BL/6J.
 We need to detect a 20% change in lifespan at 95% power.
 We have pilot lifespan data from a published inbred strain survey study in the file `inbred.lifespan.txt`.

 First load the data and take a look: